Raiduy/zoom-vs-teams/README.md

 The energy consumption is measured using the Intel Performance Counter Monitor (PCM) tool.

 The experiment consists of 10 runs for each video conferencing tool, each run lasting for 10 minutes, with 10 minutes of idle time between each run.

+## Experiment Setup
+* Bluetooth, Wi-Fi, and all other background applications are turned off.
+* The laptop is running on battery power.
+* One participant is present in the video conferencing tool, camera on and muted.
+* Volume is set to 0
+* Brightness is set to minimum
+* Open tabs:
+  - Google Chrome (script accesses the Zoom link to open the Zoom app)
+  - VS Code
+  - PowerShell